Are you looking for a new job that is local to your home and flexible around hours to suit your family or social

 Pathways to Health & Social Care:

-The Pathways to Health & Social Care project is here to support residents who are not in paid employment within Derby, Derbyshire, Nottingham and Nottinghamshire to access training and find jobs in the Health and Social Care sector.
+The Pathways to Health & Social Care project will support people living in Derby, Derbyshire, Nottingham and Nottinghamshire who are looking for work or are interested in training and working in the Health and Social Care sector.

-Working with a dedicated advisor, you will be fully supported to explore the range of roles and free training available within the Health and Social Care sector.
+Our dedicated advisers can also support people to access training and explore the range of flexible job roles in the Health and Social Care sector.

 What’s in it for you?

 There is a wide-range of guidance & support available to you within Pathways, including (but not limited to):

-- CV Help & Guidance – Such as, how to cover a lack of experience on your CV, how to address gaps in employment, etc.
+- CV Help & Guidance - how to cover a lack of experience on your CV, how to address gaps in employment, etc.

-- Application Forms – Such as, how to complete personal statements in applications.
+- Application Forms - how to complete personal statements on job applications

-- Interview Preparation – Such as, advice and guidance in preparing for common interview questions, and how to present yourself during interview, etc.
+- Interview Preparation - advice and guidance in preparing for common interview questions, and how to present yourself during interview, etc.

-- Training – Signposting and advice on free training courses.
+- Signposting and advice on free training courses

-- Jobs Available Now! – Pathways can link you to employers with available job roles, and a career for those that want it.
+- Jobs Available Now!
+Pathways can link you to employers with available job roles and careers

 Why should I consider a role in the Health and Social Care Sector?